close

 • Storybook is available for web targeted templates (React, Vue), used for component development and preview.

-• Rstest / Vitest are available for all templates, used for testing.
+• Rstest is available for all templates, used for testing.

 ◆ Select additional tools (Use <space> to select, <enter> to continue)